yuvi55/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+      **Improve user interface using a framework like angular or react.
+      **Host the website on a server
+      **Use a database

 ## Video Walkthrough